Marine Education Association

 President-Lane Rosen, John Dewey High school, NYCDOE

-For the past 13 years Lane has been teaching Marine Science at John Dewey High School in Coney Island.
+For the past 15 years Lane has been teaching Marine Science at John Dewey High School in Coney Island.
+The course covers biology, environmental, oceanographic, and physical sciences.
 He has worked with over 2000 students.
 He is very passionate about teaching marine education to high school students and guiding them into college programs and marine careers.
-Lane and his students take field trips to the American Museum of Natural History, the NJ and NY Aquariums, Cold Spring Harbor Hatchery and Kingsborough Community College Marine Education Conferences.
-Under Lane’s guidance the John Dewey High School Marine Science Program students currently raise trout, maintain a marine laboratory with live organisms, and participate in oyster gardening, coastal cleanups and marine environmental awareness programs.
-JDHS students are currently monitoring oyster growth and environmental conditions in the mouth of the Hudson River Estuary.
-Lane and his students have also done salt marsh and sand dune restoration.
+Lane and his students currently take field trips to the American Museum of Natural History, the NJ and NY Aquariums, Cold Spring Harbor Hatchery, Newtown Creek DEP center and Kingsborough Community College Marine Education Conferences.
+Under Lane’s guidance, the John Dewey High School Marine Science Program students currently raise trout, horseshoe crabs, maintain a marine laboratory with live organisms, participate in oyster gardening, coastal cleanups, and marine environmental awareness programs.
+JDHS students are currently monitoring oyster growth and environmental conditions in the Coney Island Creek Estuary.
+Lane and his students have also participated salt marsh and sand dune restoration.
+He co-leads an underwater robotics team that competes yearly at the US Navy Sea Perch event.

 Lane serves as a community service site supervisor; providing community service opportunities for students.
 Lane and his students partner with multiple community organizations.
-In concert with Partnership for Parks, they have participated in coastal cleanups and marine environmental awareness events for over a decade along Coney Island Creek at Kaiser Park.
-In 2005 Lane received an award from President Bush for his work on Project CREEK; an environmental partnership between the NY Aquarium and JDHS on coastal habitat restoration.
-In 2011 he received a Service Learning Award for Community Awareness from Mayor Bloomberg.
+In collaboration with Partnership for Parks, they have participated in coastal cleanups and marine environmental awareness events for over a decade along Coney Island Creek at Kaiser Park.
+His students have picked up over ten tons of marine debris recorded by the parks department.
+In 2005, Lane received an award from President Bush for his work on Project CREEK; an environmental partnership between the NY Aquarium and JDHS on coastal habitat restoration.
+In 2011, he received a Service Learning Award for Community Awareness from Mayor Bloomberg.
+Recently, he won the Educator of the Year award 2016 by Education Update.
+He is co-founder of the Brooklyn Marine STEM Education Alliance which is a collaborative group of schools working with partners in marine STEM endeavors.
+In 2017, the Brooklyn Marine STEM Education Alliance received a partnership award from the NYCDOE.

-In addition to Marine Science activities, Lane has taught a variety of camp programs such as, rocketry, entomology, botany and nature.
+In addition to Marine Science activities, Lane has taught a variety of summer programs such as, rocketry, entomology, botany, and nature.
 He has done research in parasitology, studying endoparasites and ectoparasites on field mice.

 Vice President – Informal Education, Merryl Kafka, retired, NY Aquarium